ScriptKitKat/Extended-Essay/README.md

 Research Question: How do different gradient descent methods (Vanilla and Newton's) impact the number of iterations for convergence in training a linear regression machine learning algorithm?

 Feel free to read my Extended Essay ❤️

+A couple of things I learned:
+- Latex
+- Machine learning
+- Hessian Matrix
+- Calculus and its applications